yurifreitas/developer-joyofenergy-python/README.md

 # Welcome to PowerDale

-PowerDale is a small town with around 100 residents.
+owerDale is a small town with around 100 residents.
 Most houses have a smart meter installed that can save and send information about how much power a house is drawing/using.

 There are three major providers of energy in town that charge different amounts for the power they supply.